Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • Higher qualifying stress-test rates

-• Higher city property taxes hitting budgets and mortgage-approval ratios after this spring
+• Higher city property taxes hitting budgets and mortgage-approval ratios

 • For investors, if higher mortgage costs aren't passed onto renters, they may need to sell, which could increase listings